 1. Entry Laws

-Almost every state has laws compelling landlords to provide their tenant with notices prior to accessing their units.
+Almost every state has rules compelling landlords to provide their tenant with notices prior to accessing their units.
 However, the state of North Carolina doesn't have this law.
-That said, most landlords in Winston-Salem notify their tenants at least 24 hours prior to entering their homes.
+That said, most landlords in Winston-Salem, North Carolina notify their tenants at least 24 hours prior to entering their homes.

 Landlords often require entry to a unit for a myriad of reasons.